 Columbia University’s Go Ask Alice! website notes that from a biological perspective, there is no single way to determine whether alcohol or cigarette consumption is worse for a person’s health.
 There are dozens of different factors that can decide the ultimate health effects, such as gender, age, lifestyle, family history, mental health, presence of other chemical substances, stress, environment, etc. However, the relative danger of either alcohol or cigarettes is without question, “especially when used in unsafe contexts and in large quantities.”3

-Where the discussion about comparing the harm potential of alcohol use to cigarettes gets challenging is that consuming moderate amounts of alcohol does not necessarily cause harm, and there may be notable health benefits, such as lowering the risk of a heart attack.4 On the other hand, any degree of tobacco use is harmful, even through the inhalation of other people’s smoke, a fact that was controversially covered up by cigarette manufacturers for decades.5
+The discussion of comparing the potential harm of alcohol use to cigarettes can get challenging because consuming moderate amounts of alcohol does not necessarily cause harm.
+In fact, there may be notable health benefits, such as lowering the risk of a heart attack.4 On the other hand, any degree of tobacco use is harmful, even through the inhalation of other people’s smoke, a fact that was controversially covered up by cigarette manufacturers for decades.5

 EXCESSIVE DRINKING DANGERS